elor/lmputils/README.md

-# lmpio
+# lmputils

 ## Description

-lmpio provides a few functions to read from and (eventually) write to lmp files.
+lmputils provide a set of helper programs for working with lammps data files.

 ## Installation